-The Pilgrim’s Way is an integrated and comprehensive attempt to give students a grounded, comprehensive faith formation experience that comes from relationship with each other and through Jesus Christ.
+The Pilgrim’s Way is an integrated and comprehensive attempt to give students a grounded, comprehensive faith formation experience that comes from a relationship with each other and through Jesus Christ.

-A “graduate” of the Pilgrim’s way is prepared to engage the work of building an adult life that glorifies God, is a blessing to others, and brings joy to the self.
+A “graduate” of the Pilgrim’s Way is prepared to engage in the work of building an adult life that glorifies God, is a blessing to others, and brings joy to the self.
 They are prepared to build a community, minister authentically, and show confidence in their Christian mandate to “go and do likewise.

 Cycle 1: Heroes of Hebrew Scripture